Are you finding it difficult to attract buyers despite changing your SEO strategy?

 No brand can hope to flourish without guaranteeing a smooth user experience.
-The consumers make or break the business’s reputation, meaning you can’t afford to neglect their demands.
+Consumers make or break the business’s reputation, meaning you can’t afford to neglect their demands.

-That said, it’s challenging to strike the right balance between managing conversions, profits, and satisfying the target audience.
-So, it would help to mention stuff like a “money-back guarantee” to ensure that people invest in the product or service without any worry.
+That said, it’s challenging to strike the right balance between managing conversions and profits and satisfying the target audience.
+So, it would help to mention a “money-back guarantee” to ensure that people invest in the product or service without worry.